Kwekwe–Gokwe Highway: Operations

 The original plan was to construct a 7 m carriageway with two 1.5 m shoulders.
 The road is however 6 m with 2 0.5 m shoulders constructed according to the revised plan of 1986.

 Bridges

 From Kwekwe to Gokwe the road passes over various rivers with standard bridges.
 The rivers are Kwekwe River, Rhino River, Chimwamombe River, Sesombe River, Mandombe River, Somalala River, Ngazimbi River, Zhombe River, Gwenzi River, Sehozana River, Little Sehozana River, Ufafi River and the Ngondoma River.
 There are no sizable rivers on the Gokwe side across the highway until after the town.

 Feeder roads

 Luveve-Donjane Road

-Luveve-Donjane Road branches westwards, passes through Tiger Reef gold mine and stretches 48.3 km, a 42 minutes drive to Mushangi Shopping Center in Donjane joining the Somalala-Sidakeni Road there.
+Luveve-Donjane Road branches westwards, passes through Tiger Reef gold mine and stretches 48.3 km, a 42 minute drive to Mushangi Shopping Center in Donjane joining the Somalala-Sidakeni Road there.

 This is the shortest route from Kwekwe to Zhombe East, yet it is the slowest, as it is all gravel with a number of unprotected small bridges.
 However, there is one big bridge across the Sesombe River.